nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. Dealing with missing/corrupted data files

    1. Test case: Missing data file<br>
-      Expected: Default contacts are loaded instead.
+      **Expected:** Default contacts are loaded instead.
 Upon an operation that interacts with the data, e.g. add/delete/edit persons, the data will then be saved as `addressbook.json`.

-   2. Test case: Corrupted JSON Formatting in data file<br>
+   2. Test case: Corrupted JSON Structure in data file<br>
-      Expected: An empty AddressBook will be loaded instead.
+      **Expected:** An empty AddressBook will be loaded instead.
 Upon an operation that interacts with the data, the existing corrupted `addressbook.json` file will be replaced with the new data.

-   3. Test case: Invalid entry in individual Person data in data file (e.g. alphabets in phone number)<br>
+   3. Test case: Invalid Person record in JSON data file (e.g. alphabets in phone number)<br>
-      Expected: Data is loaded into ContaX normally, with invalid entries skipped.
+      **Expected:** Data is loaded into ContaX normally, with invalid entries skipped.

 2. Manually editing JSON entries

    1. Prerequisites: Do not have an active instance of ContaX open.

    2. Test case: Editing the entries directly from the JSON file <br>
-      Expected: Upon opening of ContaX, the previously edited data is loaded into ContaX normally.
+      **Expected:** Upon opening of ContaX, the previously edited data is loaded into ContaX normally.

    3. Test case: Editing the entries but with invalid data <br>
-      Expected: Upon opening of ContaX, the particular entry will be skipped.
+      **Expected:** Upon opening of ContaX, the particular entry will be skipped.

 ### Importing Contacts from CSV Files